survivejs/webpack-book/manuscript/styling/04_autoprefixing.md

 T> It's possible to define a browserslist per development target (`BROWSERSLIST_ENV` or `NODE_ENV` in the environment) by using `[development]` kind of syntax between the declarations.
 See [browserslist documentation](https://www.npmjs.com/package/browserslist#configuring-for-different-environments) for further information and options.

+T> [postcss-preset-env](https://www.npmjs.com/package/postcss-preset-env) uses a browserslist to determine what kind of CSS to generate and which polyfills to load.
+You can consider it as the `@babel/preset-env` of CSS.
+Latter is discussed in more detail at the _Loading JavaScript_ chapter.

 ## Conclusion

 Autoprefixing is a convenient technique as it decreases the amount of work needed while crafting CSS.
 You can maintain minimum browser requirements within a _.browserslistrc_ file.
 The tooling can then use that information to generate optimal output.